dhausk/oilchange/README.md

 ### You can find Oil Change deployed [here](https://oilchange.herokuapp.com).

 ## Technology used in Oil Change
-#### Oil Change is a front end React App and on the server side was built with Node.js, Express, and Postgresql.You will find the Github repository for the server side of Oil Change [here](https://github.com/dhausk/backendOilChange).
+#### Oil Change is built with React.JS and the server was built using Node.js, Express, and Postgresql.
+You will find the Github repository for the server side of Oil Change [here](https://github.com/dhausk/backendOilChange).

 ## Want to improve Oil Change?